evmos/docs/docs/validate/upgrades/automated-upgrades.md

 ## 3. Start your node

-Now that everything is setup and ready to go, you can start your node.
+Now that everything is set up and ready to go, you can start your node.

 ```bash
 cosmovisor run start